liguowang/cpgtools/docs/source/demo/dmc_glm.rst

 Options
 --------

+Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
+  --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input_file=INPUT_FILE
                         Data file containing beta values with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be ra egular text file or compressed file (.gz, .bz2).
+This file can be a regular text file or compressed file (.gz, .bz2).
   -g GROUP_FILE, --group=GROUP_FILE
                         Group file defining the biological groups of each